-In April of this year, Google turned 15 – and marked it by allowing users to schedule emails to send later.
+In April of last year, Google turned 15 – and marked it by allowing users to schedule emails to send later.
 While this functionality is available in Gmail on desktop, iOS and Android, our email scheduler provides added functionality.
 Users can instantly align with schedules of remote contacts within Gmail.
 Right Inbox has time zone support built-in so you don’t need to start searching and counting when determining the timing of your scheduled email.

 Who ‘Send Later’ is useful for